ltskinner/machine-learning/books/how_to_prove_it/3_PROOF_STRATEGIES.md

     - Simplify into building blocks to **reduce complexity**
 - Use Given: $P \land Q $
   - Treat P and Q as separate givens
+    - like two separate line items, not with the $\land $ operator
 - Prove a Goal: $P \iff Q $
   - Prove separately:
     - Prove $P \implies Q $ as distinct goal